Skip to cookie consent Skip to main content

 Even when tumors can’t be removed or when cancer has spread, you still have treatment options.
 Cancer medications, including chemotherapy, immunotherapy, and targeted therapy, attack cancer cells in your body.

 In addition to cancer medications, you have access to radiation therapies.
 Mass General also pioneered an advanced procedure called high-dose ablative radiation.
 This therapy, which treats intrahepatic bile duct cancer, shrinks tumors while limiting radiation exposure to surrounding tissue.
-Proton radiation therapy similarly targets cancer cells with less damage to healthy tissue.
+Proton radiation therapy similarly targets cancer cells with potential to minimize damage to healthy tissue.

 Is bile duct cancer curable?

 Bile duct cancers are very challenging, high-risk cancers.
-Treatment can potentially cure some forms of the disease.
+Treatment can potentially cure some forms of this disease.
 Researchers continue to search for better therapies to bring hope.

-“When cancer is very advanced, a health care system that does a lot of research in this is more likely to have novel clinical trials that may be beneficial,” says Dr. Hong.
+“Since bile duct cancer is often very advanced when it’s found, a health care system that does a lot of research is more likely to have novel clinical trials that may be beneficial to your treatment,” says Dr. Wo.

-He notes that Mass General Cancer Center is a national leader in bile duct cancer treatment and research.
+Mass General Brigham Cancer Institute is a national leader in bile duct cancer treatment and research.
 You can find clinical trials that offer the latest therapies, working to optimize cancer medications, radiation, and surgery.

 Contributor